gabriel-rodriguezcastellini/ecommerce/README.md

 - Firebase Firestore for database management
 - MDB React UI Kit for UI components

-## Setup

-To use these components:

-1. Clone the repository.
-2. Ensure you have Node.js and npm installed.
-3. Install dependencies using `npm install`.
-4. Integrate these components into your React application as needed.

 ## Usage

 Each component serves a specific purpose within an e-commerce application: